-An easy way to sum this up would be, if you want to engage an audience, tell them real stories about real people and they just might want to listen.
+An easy way to sum this up would be, if you want to connect with an audience, tell them real stories about real people and they just might want to listen.

 Make people feel stuff, tug on those emotions laid out above and don’t forget our inner caveman – our mind just wants us to survive, will your content or message help with that?

-Next time you send out that communication, launch that campaign or have that challenging conversation – take a leaf from the book of neuroscience and you might just get somewhere.
+Next time you send out that communication, launch that campaign or have that challenging conversation – take a leaf from the book of neuroscience.

 Before you go…